Furniture Retailer “Goes Modern” with Agile Development

 “The tenured team didn’t have experience with Agile,” said Bob Woods, MATRIX Professional Services Agile Coach.
 “But a lot of talent they were looking to hire did have Agile listed on their resumes.
 Since the leaders wanted to become more team-centric and have better alignment with the business groups, it seemed like the perfect time to adopt a more Agile-centric way of life.”

-First up was a readiness assessment.
-“We helped them to see if they were really ready for such an adoption or change,” said Woods, who also noted that the readiness assessment is an excellent indicator of whether a company would or would not be successful down the road.
+First up was a readiness discovery.
+“We helped them to see if they were really ready for such an adoption or change,” said Woods, who also noted that the readiness discovery is an excellent indicator of whether a company would or would not be successful down the road.

 Strong Support from the Top Execs